Problem · Paid media architecture

 4. Internal blame.
 Marketing-to-sales boundary turns into a conversation about lead quality when the cause is upstream of marketing.

 5. Acquirer signal.
-Burning paid spend in the US reads as a firm that has not done the US-architecture work.
-The diligence reader flags it.
+Burning paid spend in the US signals a firm that has not done the US-architecture work.
+The diligence buyer flags it.

 What actually works.
 Fix the page.
 Fix the keyword set.
 Then touch the campaign.